The Garden Grazer

 Storing

 Store leftover hummus in an airtight container in the refrigerator.
-It keeps for about 4-5 days.
+I find it keeps for about 4-5 days.

 • Lemon Dill Hummus

-Chipotle taco hummus in a white bowl topped with tomato and cilantro
+Close up view of chipotle taco hummus in a white bowl with garnish

 For more inspiration, also browse all dip recipes or chickpea recipes.